Dixith1196/THE-HUNT/Ravichander/README.md

 ## Half day 1
 ## Description
 2. On the First half day I have accepted the repo link that was sent and collaborated with my team members.
 I have worked for 4 hrs.
-- We have created a meeting and discussed about the project and assigned the topics for each member.
+- We have created a meeting and discussed about the project and assigned the tasks for each member.
+- We have also discussed the tools that are used to develop our application.
+- We have discussed the deadlines that are to be finished for each tasks in Module 1.
 - I have researched on the various other kinds of projects of the same kind.

 -[Basic repo](https://github.com/Dixith1196/THE-HUNT/commit/cf37f2d313f7eb19643e75573d474d6330f9c0f3)